Best Of17 min read

 How We Evaluated These Apps

 Look, we didn't just glance at App Store ratings and call it a day.
-Each app was assessed across five dimensions:
+Each app was tested across five dimensions:

 • Fee structure — commissions, subscription costs, hidden charges